 All investment comes with risk, not least of all crypto.
 We mentioned earlier the incredible volatility.
 However, to answer this question, you also need to consider ‘safe’ in other ways.
 For instance, a potential security issue is where and how you store and transact this asset.

 Whilst ActOn Wealth cannot assist you with any cryptocurrency activity, we are here to grow your wealth in plenty of other ways!
-If you’re looking to diversify your investment portfolio, contact us to discuss far less volatile options.
+If you want to diversify your investment portfolio, contact us to discuss far less volatile options.

 This information is not intended to be advice or to provide recommendations.
 You should not use the information herewith to make any decisions about cryptocurrency investments and instead should undertake your own due diligence.
 ActOn Wealth will not be held responsible for any cryptocurrency activity you initiate as a result of reading this article.